willuwontu/CustomStatExtension/README.md

 This manager provides the various utilities needed for creating and utilizing custom stats.

-By using `CustomStatExtension.Utils.CustomStatManager.instance.RegisterStat()` it's possible to register a custom stat that will automatically be transferred between cards,
+By using `CustomStatExtension.Utils.CustomStatManager.instance.RegisterStat()` it's possible to register a custom stat that will automatically be transferred from a card to a player in `ApplyCardStats`.

+In `SetupCard`, `statModifiers.GetCustomStats().stats` will access a `Dictionary<string, object>` of all the registered custom stats.
+In `OnAddCard`, `characterStats.GetCustomStats().stats` functions similarly, save that it's the current value of each custom stat on the player.

 <details>
 <summary>Properties</summary>